 Flights to Kimolos

 Kimolos has no airport, and you can only reach it by ferry arriving at Psathi, the main port of Kimolos.
-The island is located literally 900 meters far from Milos island in the Cyclades and is connected daily by many ships, especially during summer.
+The island is located literally 900 meters from Milos island in the Cyclades and is connected daily by many ships, especially during summer.

 If you prefer a private full-day tour, I highly recommend Milos Experience Daily Kimolos Road Trip.